 Step 2: Trim branches and spikes

-Brasilian rain tree is used for this air layering technique.
+The Brasilian Rain Tree is used for this air layering technique.
 First, find the area that you want your new tree to start from.
 Next, trim small branches and sharp spikes around it so you have easier access the that area.

 Step 3: Peel the bark

-Then, score down the middle connecting both rings and peel the bark away from the trunk.
-You want to have straight bottom line all around the trunk.
+Then, score down the middle connecting both rings, and peel the bark away from the trunk.
+You want to have a straight bottom line all around the trunk.

 Step 4: Apply the moss

-As you can see, the roots are starting at the base of the cut and go all the way down to the bottom of the wound.
+As you can see, the roots start at the base of the cut and go all the way down to the bottom of the wound.
 So, when you cut down the tree and plant it, these roots will support the growth and development of the new tree.
-Here is how the tree looks after it was cut down, planted and left to develop for one year.
+Here is how the tree looks after it was cut down, planted, and left to develop for one year.

 It is probably hard to imagine this tree can be turned into a beautiful bonsai, but here is a photo of this tree after it was repotted into a bonsai pot, root pruned, and styled.

 You can see a HUGE difference.
 I have a step-by-step tutorial on how to turn this pre-bonsai material into a beautiful Brazilian Rain Tree Bonsai.